Fighting yourself to lose weight?

 Well, first know you’re not alone.
 Indeed, this a central area of work for many, many of my clients.

 To be honest, there’s not a quick fix.
-Stepping out of an addictive, unhealthy cycle is often the stuff of extensive, guided change efforts (the sort my packages and free ebook are designed to support).
+Stepping out of an addictive, unhealthy cycle is often the stuff of extensive, guided change efforts (the sort my free ebook is designed to support).

 Whether with support or on your own, a core piece is seeing the cycle – seeing your cycle.

 Name it.
 Know that it is not you but is part of you.

 Sounds simple…but sure isn’t easy.
 Seeing your cycle takes mindfulness, curiosity and a willingness to be really (often painfully) honest with yourself.
 A willingness to be vulnerable.